 1. Automation & Digital Twins

-The development of a “digital twin”, that is, a detailed virtual representation of the built asset, can help to anticipate potential issues in the design.
-These can be mitigated to reduce risks.
+The development of a “digital twin,” that is, a detailed virtual representation of the built asset, can help anticipate potential issues in the design and mitigate them to reduce risks.
 Such a method would work for any structure, whether an airport, a bridge, or a hotel.
 Currently, most companies use BIM clash detection for these purposes.

 As companies continue to automate their processes, the use of digital twins will become more prevalent.
 Such a layered approach will provide a more accurate and complete representation of the building information.